Adam Duvall Player Props: Red Sox vs. Marlins

 Adam Duvall At The Plate

-- Duvall is batting .280 with nine doubles, a triple, five home runs and eight walks.
+- Duvall has nine doubles, a triple, five home runs and eight walks while batting .267.

-- In 10 games this season (45.5%), Duvall has picked up an RBI, and in four of those games (18.2%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- In 10 games this year (43.5%), Duvall has picked up an RBI, and in four of those games (17.4%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in nine games this season, with multiple runs three times.
+- He has scored in nine games this year (39.1%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.